virtualmonster/OneTest_Emerald_Demo_Readme/README.md

 ## **Overview**

 In this demo, you will learn how to setup and configure the OneTest Server and HCL Commerce demo using the Emerald store front.
 Pre created API, UI and Performance tests are provided for simplicity and can be executed in the SoFy sandbox to demonstrate the key features of OneTest Server.

-It does not cover test authoring flows which require the OneTest UI/Performance and API workbench tools, however there is nothing to stop you setting up the workspaces on your local machine in order to show the test assets.
+This demo does not cover test authoring flows which require the OneTest UI/Performance and API workbench tools, however there is nothing to stop you setting up the workspaces on your local machine in order to show the test assets.
+Service Virtualization support will be added in future updates

 <details><summary>Pre-requisites</summary>

-* You'll need a GitHub account to fork the provided test repositories.
+* A GitHub account where you can fork the provided test repositories.

 * Optionally, you will have the OneTest workbench products installed on your machine

-Approximately 20 to 30 minutes of preparation time is needed before you'll be ready to demo.
+* Approximately 20 to 30 minutes of preparation time is needed before you'll be ready to demo.
 The large majority of this time is waiting for the Emerald demo application to start and prepare the store front data and indexes.

-Additionally, if you wish to show existing test reports as a part of the demo, you will need to budget for around 20 minutes of test execution time in order to run the tests and generate reports.
+* If you wish to show existing test reports as a part of the demo, you will need to budget for around 10 minutes of test execution time in order to run tests and generate reports.

 </details>

 <details><summary>Setting up the Emerald/OneTest solution</summary>

-In the SoFy catalog, create a new solution by adding HCL Commerce and HCL OneTest Server
+In the SoFy catalog, create a solution by adding HCL Commerce and HCL OneTest Server.
+This demo has been tested with the following versions:

 | Catalog Tile Name| Version|
 | --- | --- |